ehotinger/blog/content/blog/coding-interviews-framework-and-strategy.md

     - https://github.com/ehotinger/hackerrank
     - https://github.com/ehotinger/leetcode

 Thanks for reading this far.
-Be sure to check out my similar post on [System Design Interviews: Framework and Strategy](https://ehotinger.com/blog/system-design-interviews-framework-and-strategy/) too.
+Be sure to check out my similar post on [System Design Interviews](https://ehotinger.com/blog/system-design-interviews-framework-and-strategy/) too.
 Best of luck in your interviews!